 Online banking and mobile apps make it easy to keep tabs on your account.
 Having all of your information online also makes you the potential target of scammers.
 Take steps to protect your online identity.

 Your financial institution will never ask you to send any debit card PIN or your CVV (card verification value), account numbers, passwords, social security numbers, or birthdates via email.
 Be cautious of any emails, phone calls, or texts asking for this type of information.

 As a general rule: do not give out that information unless it’s being asked of you after logging in to your online banking, or when you’re visiting a branch.
 When entering your card information on a website, be sure the site is secure, featuring a padlock icon before the URL, or that the link begins with https.

 Use smartphone apps carefully

 Money transfer and mobile payment apps are becoming increasingly popular as friends and family members can easily transfer money from one account to the next.
-But as convenient as this may be, there are considerable risks involved in giving a third-party digital access to your wallet.
-Many of these apps have already been compromised by scammers and fraud.
-If you choose to use apps like Venmo, Square’s Cash app, or Apple Pay, be sure your device is secure.
-If possible, avoid linking the app to your debit card or bank account, and use your credit card instead.
+Digital wallets are handy, but as convenient as this may be, there are considerable risks involved in giving a third-party digital access to your account information.

 Save your receipts